Camp FAQs

 About Residential Camp

 Nothing!
-Over The Wall camps are totally free of charge for every child and family.
+Over The Wall Camp is completely free for every child and family.

-Camps take place in various high-quality venues across England and Scotland.
-Our residential camps run during school holidays and weekends from April to September.
+Our camps are located in Perthshire, Scotland, and Ockbrook, Derbyshire.
+Our residential camps run during school holidays and weekends from April to October.
 Check out the Camp Calendar to find your ideal camp.

 There are NO tents!